SalemCyberAI/Utils/MS Sentinel/README.md

 ### Deploy Playbook

-The below link will deploy a new Azure logic app configured to send Sentinel alerts to Salem for analysis
+The below link will deploy a new Azure logic app configured to send Sentinel alerts to Salem for analysis.

+Note: For best results, deploy this integration into the same Azure resource gorup you use for Microsoft Sentinel.
+If you choose a different resource group, additional configuratoins will need to be updated in Sentinel to enable Sentinel to access playbooks in this second resource group.

 [Deploy to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSalemCyberAI%2FUtils%2Fmain%2FMS%2520Sentinel%2FPlaybooks%2FSendAlertToSalem%2Fazuredeploy\.json)